White-throated toucan: Description

-Like other toucans, the white-throated toucan is brightly marked and has a huge bill.
+Like other toucans, the white-throated red billed toucan is brightly marked and has a huge maroon bill.
 It has a total length of 50–61 cm.
 Body weight is somewhat variable, ranging in adult birds from 425 to 830 g.
 The male averages slightly larger, at a mass of 642 g, while the female averages 580 g.
 However, the subspecies R. t. cuvieri is larger, with males averaging 702 g and females averaging 687 g.
 Among standard measurements, the wing chord is 20.4 to 26.5 cm, the bill is 12.2 to 22 cm, the tail is 13.3 to 16.8 cm, and the tarsus is 4.5 to 5.6 cm.
-The only species of toucan that surpasses the white-throated in size is the toco toucan, however the R. t. cuvieri subspecies of white-throated toucan appears to perhaps be even heavier than the Toco species.
+The only species of toucan that surpasses the white-throated in size is the toco toucan, however the R. t. cuvieri subspecies of white-throated red billed toucan appears to perhaps be even heavier than the Toco species.